-If you are an EU citizen, and your spouse/partner is Non-EU, they will need to go through the Migration Board to obtain a residence permit.
+If you are an EU citizen, and your spouse/partner is Non-EU, they will need to go through the Migration Agency to obtain a residence permit.

-If you are Non-EU, and your spouse/partner is an EU citizen, they will still need to register through your application with the Migration Board.
+If you are Non-EU, and your spouse/partner is an EU citizen, they will still need to register through your application with the Migration Agency.

-Nationals that require visas to travel to Sweden need to apply for their biometric residence card with their home embassy after the work permit has been approved and before they arrive in Sweden.
+Nationals that require visas to travel to Sweden need to apply for their biometric residence card with the Swedish Embassy closest to the home country after the work permit has been approved and before they arrive in Sweden.

 Nationals not requiring a Visa may enter and complete the biometric residence card process in Sweden.